MuskarMonish/Devtern/README.md

 verbose = 0 (for suppressing information during the running of the algorithm)

 warm_start = (default = False). when set to True, use the solution from the previous step as the initialization for the present step.
-This is not applicable for the liblinear solver.

 ## Step 9: Fitted the training data to make our model

 ## Step 10: Tested the accuracy of our model

+## Results

+Achieved an accuracy of 89.47%.

 ## Conclusion